truenas/middleware/docs/userguide/freenas_storage.rst

 If you have added any log or cache devices, these devices will also appear in :menuselection:`Storage --> Volumes --> View Volumes --> Volume Status`.
 If you click the device, you can either use its "Replace" button to replace the device as described above, or click its "Remove" button to remove the device.

-Before performing either of these operations, verify the version of ZFS running on the system by running :command:`zpool upgrade -v|more` from Shell.
+Before performing either of these operations, verify the version of ZFS running on the system by running :command:`zpool upgrade -v|more` from the command line.

 If the pool is running ZFSv15, and a non-mirrored log device fails, is replaced, or removed, the pool is unrecoverable and the pool must be recreated and the data restored from a backup.
 For other ZFS versions, removing or replacing the log device will lose any data in the device which had not yet been written.